DanialSoleimany/Histogram-Equalization/README.md

-├── high contrast images/                        # Output folder for processed images ├── Initialize                                   # to generate random images and their results ├── low contrast images/                         # Input folder for low-contrast images ├── results/                                     # Additional results (Excel or processed data of random generated images) ├── 5x5 Intensity Histogram.ipynb                # How to calculate histogram of array (pixels in image) ├── histogram_equalization.ipynb                 # main file to run
+├── high contrast images/                        # Output folder for processed images ├── Initialize                                   # to generate random images and their results ├── low contrast images/                         # Input folder for low-contrast images ├── main results/                                # Results after applying histogram equalization on images and their histograms
+├── results/                                     # Additional results (Excel or processed data of random generated images) ├── 5x5 Intensity Histogram.ipynb                # How to calculate histogram of array (pixels in image) ├── histogram_equalization.ipynb                 # main file to run